Public Service Loan Forgiveness

 - Health Education Assistance Loans

-It’s very important to understand that if you must consolidate to gain access to PSLF, do so as soon as possible.
-Any payments made prior to consolidation will not count towards PSLF and cannot be made to count.
-Once you consolidate, you will be starting at payment zero of the 120 needed for forgiveness.
+If you must consolidate to gain access to PSLF, do so as soon as possible.
+Any payments made prior to consolidation on a FFEL or Perkins loan will not count towards PSLF and cannot be made to count.
+Once you consolidate, you will, effective July 1, 2023, be given the weighted average of the underlying loan PSLF counts on underlying Direct loans unless you consolidate prior to December 31, 2023.
+See the link for the one time IDR adjustment for more information about this temporary exception.

 Remember, the name of the game is to pay the least amount over time.
 Sometimes this means pursuing forgiveness, and sometimes it means aggressively repaying the loans in full.
-If you have been paying your loans for some time, or have a balance under $50K or so, or have a fairly decent income, you should use this calculator to determine if pursuing PSLF is the smartest strategy for you before going to through the consolidation process.
+If you have been paying your loans for some time, or have a fairly decent income compared to your loan balance, you should use this calculator to determine if pursuing PSLF is the smartest strategy for you before going through the consolidation process.
+You can also use the loan simulator here.

 Private loans, state loans, institutional loans and other higher education financing tools are never eligible for PSLF.
 Defaulted Direct Loans are also not eligible for PSLF, but can be brought out of default.